Pakistan investigating Shell contractor's tanker blast that killed 209

 3 Min Read

-ISLAMABAD (Reuters) - Pakistan's oil and gas regulator expects the first report this week on a road tanker explosion, involving a Shell Pakistan contractor, that killed 209 people, a spokesman for the regulatory authority said on Tuesday.
+ISLAMABAD, July 4 (Reuters) - Pakistan's oil and gas regulator expects the first report this week in an investigation into a tanker explosion involving a Shell Pakistan contractor that killed 209 people, a spokesman for the regulatory authority said on Tuesday.

-The June 25 explosion took place after the oil tanker went off road to avoid a collision outside the eastern city of Bahawalpur.

 A large crowd of people gathered around the truck and many began collecting fuel in containers when the tanker exploded in a huge fireball.